 “When people start investing in themselves and their business, they’re no longer the wallflower – they actually become the butterfly,” Tory says.
 “They become more confident in the way they speak, the way they communicate and the way they position themselves.

 “All of a sudden they want to share it with the world and the opportunities start flowing in because they’re more active on social media, they’re building connections and networking with different people.”

 After the COVID-19 challenges that disrupted the economy for much of 2020, this year holds new hope for business leaders wanting to hit the refresh button.

 The hunger for a fresh start and optimistic outlook is being felt by many business leaders, especially in Australia where the pandemic isn’t as prevalent as it is in the UK or the US.

-“Investing in your image is the best investment in a professional capacity,” she explains.
+“Investing in your image is the best investment in a professional capacity,” Tory, who has had to double the personal branding shoots to meet demands, explains.
 “Everyone’s stepping into their power.”

 Feature image: Waded